vlang/v/vlib/compress/README.md

 `compress` is a namespace for (multiple) compression algorithms supported by V.

-At the moment, the following compression algortims are implemented:
+At the moment, the following compression algorithms are implemented:
 - `compress.deflate`
 - `compress.gzip`
 - `compress.zlib`